SystemsGenetics/KINC/README.md

 ### Singularity Image

-A Singularity recipe for building a KINC image is available in the file "kinc-recipe" Use "singularity exec kinc.simg kinc" to view options
+A Singularity recipe for building a KINC image is available in the file "kinc-recipe".
+Once the image is built, you can use "singularity exec kinc.simg kinc" to execute kinc.

 ## Usage